-- 1.1 To inform Cabinet of the provisional education outcomes for children and young people in the Borough for Key Stage 4 and Key Stage 5.
-Due to the impact of Covid during 2020 and 2021, all GCSE and A level examinations were cancelled, and outcomes for all students nationally were awarded based on teacher assessed grades.
+- 2.1 Due to the impact of Covid during 2020 and 2021, all GCSE and A level examinations were cancelled, and outcomes for all students nationally were awarded based on teacher assessed grades.
 Results are therefore not directly comparable to results from these years.
-2019 was the last year that students achieved results based upon the examinations they sat (Please see Appendix 1 of this report).
-As a result, all figures reported below will show a comparison between 2022 and 2019. - 1.2 The provisional results reported in this document are those reported by schools and analysed using the Nexus software system which applies the usual methodology rules, and excludes results from Barnsley College, and therefore differs slightly to the DfE underlying data. - 1.3 We have worked with schools to gather and verify student level data using the result files from individual awarding bodies which has enabled us to provide a breakdown of outcomes by student group. - 1.4 In addition, all statutory tests for students in Early Years Foundation Stage, Phonics, Key Stage 1 and Key Stage 2 were assessed as they were in 2019 before the impact of Covid. - 1.5 National Primary Attainment data and National KS4 data in the report relates to All Schools.
-National KS5 data relates to All State Funded Schools and Colleges.
+2019 was the last year that students achieved results based upon the examinations they sat.
+As a result, all figures reported below will show a comparison between 2022 and 2019. - 2.2 The provisional results reported in this document are those reported by schools and analysed using the Nexus software system which applies the usual methodology rules, and excludes results from Barnsley College, and therefore differs slightly to the Department for Education (DfE) underlying data. - 2.3 The Council has worked with schools to gather and verify student level data using the result files from individual awarding bodies which has enabled them to provide a breakdown of outcomes by student group. - 2.4 In addition, all statutory tests for students in Early Years Foundation Stage (EYFS), Phonics, Key Stage 1, and Key Stage 2 were assessed as they were in 2019 before the impact of Covid. - 2.5 National Primary Attainment data and National KS4 (GCSE) data in the report relates to all schools.
+National KS5 (A-Level) data relates to all state funded schools and colleges.